brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 ~~~~~

-It is applied to the coordinate and, the same method of sorted ().
+It is applied to the coordinate Y, the same method of sorted ().

 ~~~~~
 #####	Green before filtering for y - basically vector obtained minus repeated coordinates